stephengold/SkyControl/README.md

     + the [Git] revision-control system and GitK commit viewer
     + the [Gradle] build tool
     + Guava core libraries for Java
-    + the Java compiler, standard doclet, and virtual machine
+    + the [Java] compiler, standard doclet, and runtime environment
     + the JCommander Java framework
     + [jMonkeyEngine][jme] and the jME3 Software Development Kit
     + the [Linux Mint][mint] operating system